TubbyKustard/Gamefacts/content/posts/fallout4-anniversary-edition-announced.md

 ---

 Fallout 4 Anniversary Edition releases on Xbox Series X|S, Xbox One, PC, PlayStation 5 and PlayStation 4.
+A Nintendo Switch 2 version is confirmed for 2026.

 This edition includes,